upperlinecode/intro-to-swift/day-1/intro-constants-variables.md

 ###Anticipated Pain Points
 - Difference between constant and variable use cases: only use a constant if you are positive this is a value that you never want to change.
 - We do not have to declare a type for a constant or variable.
-It just helps to make your code more clear.
-You will usually only see it done when there is no initial value assigned to the variable.
+It simply helps to make your code easier to read.

 ###Walkthrough
 - Have the students name an app that they use.
-Brainstorm about a piece of data that is going to stay the same the entire time you are using the app. eg. Angry Birds - when you create an account, the username that you enter is going to stay on the screen, unchanged.
+Brainstorm about a piece of data that is going to stay the same the entire time you are using the app.
+  - eg. Angry Birds: When you create an account, the username that you enter is going to stay on the screen, unchanged.
 - In a case like this, it is convention to let swift know that this data will not change. we do so by assigning it to a constant.
 A constant is a word that refers to a piece of data and is immutable, meaning xcode will throw an error if we ever attempt to change it.
 Assigning this data looks pretty similar to a simple algebraic expression, with one addition.
 We begin the statement with 'let', which is a keyword in swift.
 Assigning your username to a constant might look something like this:

 ```swift
 let username = "angrypig1673"